Toopliss/Devil-Daggers-Video-Pixelator/README.md

 # Devil Daggers Video Pixelator
-#### Pixelate your video stream to remove blurry compression and maintain the crispy Devil Daggers look, some what
+#### Pixelate your video stream to remove blurry compression and maintain the crispy Devil Daggers look, somewhat

 ## **Before and After**